 Also seems to be reversed at times.
 Krabs at the very least has a rather intense rivalry with Plankton and is obsessed with gloating his success in his face.
 Whenever Plankton seems to have even minor success that makes his own resentment fade, Krabs obsessively tries to destroy him, intent on having him back in his shadow.

-Avatar The Last Airbender both subverts this and plays it straight: Though Prince Zuko would initially appear to be one of these characters, his dialogue would seem to reveal that almost all of his anger is directed inward at what he perceives to be his own failings, allowing him to be much more calm, once he makes the Heel Face Turn.
+Avatar The Last Airbender both subverts this and plays it straight: Though Prince Zuko would initially appear to be one of these characters, his dialogue would seem to reveal that almost all of his anger is directed inward at what he perceives to be his own failings, allowing him to be much more calm, once he makes the Heel-Face Turn.
 However, though she hides it well, Azula's secret resentment of Zuko, and the love their mother felt for him and not for her (at least so she thinks, its really all in her mind.
-Her mother was more worried about her then scared), ends up contributing greatly to her Villainous Breakdown.
+Her mother was actually worried about her.), ends up contributing greatly to her Villainous Breakdown.
 The person Zuko resents isn't any of the heroes - instead, he resents Azula for being a better villain than him, and for getting the approval (Ozai probably isn't capable of anything that could be called "love") of their father.
 Apparently, said father like to say that Azula was "born lucky," whereas Zuko was "lucky to be born."
 Ouch.